Randomized contractions meet lean decompositions: Applications

-A dynamic programming of this kind for {\sc{Minimum Bisection}} was already presented in~\cite{minbisection-STOC}.
-Unfortunately, there are multiple details that does not allow us to use this presentation as is.
-For instance, the decomposition of~\cite{minbisection-STOC} ensures that every bag $\beta(t)$ is suitably unbreakable in the graph $G_t$ (i.e. induced by the union of bags of descendants of $t$, but with edges within $\adh(t)$ erased), while the decomposition of Theorem~\ref{thm:decomp} only ensures unbreakability in the whole graph $G$.
-This feature requires a somewhat careful treatment in the proof of correctness of the algorithm, and there are more details of similar nature regarding the fine analysis of the running time.
-For this reason, we provide full descriptions of our dynamic programming algorithms for all the three considered problems, noting that they all follow the approach proposed and executed in~\cite{minbisection-STOC}.
+Also, as mentioned in the introduction, the decomposition of~\cite{minbisection-STOC} ensures that every bag $\beta(t)$ is suitably unbreakable in the graph $G_t$, while the decomposition of Theorem~\ref{thm:decomp} only ensures unbreakability in the whole graph $G$.
+This feature requires a somewhat careful treatment in the proof of correctness of the algorithm, and there are more details of similar nature regarding the fine analysis of the running time bound.

+Thus, we decided to include the full description of dynamic programming for {\sc{Minimum Bisection}}, noting that it follows the approach proposed and executed in~\cite{minbisection-STOC}.
+Two other problems {\sc{Steiner Cut}}, and {\sc{Steiner Multicut}} that were previously solved by randomized contraction technique in \cite{randcontr} and \cite{BringmannHML16} follow similar dynamic programming routines and we present them in the subsequent subsections.